Azure/azure-spring-apps-landing-zone-accelerator/ARM/README.md

 ```

 You will be prompted to set a username and password.
 This will be the username and password for the virtual machine and the MySQL instance.

-2. Run the add-routes.sh bash script or the commands within it to set the default routes on the Spring Cloud subnets.
-This will set the UDR to send egress traffic from Azure Spring Cloud through Azure Firewall.
-Currently, this step needs to be completed post deployment.
-Custom UDR support at time of Spring Cloud deployment is on the roadmap.

 ## Post Deployment